Snaacky/thewiki/docs/guides/docker.md

 ## Adding your clients to Sonarr and Radarr

 Begin by pulling up Sonarr and Radarr in your browser as discussed in the previous step.
-We are going to give them the information needed to begin automation!
+We are going to give them the information needed to start automation!

 Go to settings, navigate to download clients, and pick whatever clients you use (SABnzbd, Transmission, qBitorrent, Deluge, etc.) Follow on-screen instructions as necessary.
 If unclear, the clients recommended and configured in this guide are qBittorrent and SABnzbd.
 You will also want to configure your indexers here if adding them directly.
-If using Jackett (or Prowlarr) you will need to configure those first, and then come back to add them.
+If using Prowlarr you will need to configure those first, and then come back to add them.

-## Jackett and Autobrr
+## Prowlarr and Autobrr

 These programs sit in-between Sonarr/Radarr and your indexers, and take the burden of API engagement away from them.
 They take requests for content from Sonarr/Radarr and translate them into API calls for specific files.
-Autobrr can be used to automatically download files announced over irc, and Jackett should be used for more specific searches.
+Autobrr can be used to automatically download files announced over irc, and Prowlarr should be used for more specific searches.

 For example, let's say you wanted to download `Minions`.
-You'd add the title to Sonarr, Sonarr asks Jackett for the file, Jackett looks through your indexers and returns download options, Sonarr picks one, and sends it to your usenet or torrent client for download.
+You'd add the title to Sonarr, Sonarr asks Prowlarr for the file, Prowlarr looks through your indexers and returns download options, Sonarr picks one, and sends it to your usenet or torrent client for download.

 As with before, configuration is done through the Web UI.
-Add your indexers as instructed on-screen, and add Jackett or Autobrr to your download clients or Sonarr/Radarr.
+Add your indexers as instructed on-screen, and add Prowlarr or Autobrr to your download clients or Sonarr/Radarr.

 ## Finishing Touches